jamesdevbie/flippy-memory-game/README.md

 4. If they don't match, it will flip back in a moment.<br/>

 5. Continue flipping two cards at a time until all pairs are found.<br/>

+6. At any time, you can click restart to shuffle and generate newer cards.